-Has your student studied music, dance, art, or some other art form throughout her school career?
-Is she considering continuing to study in college – perhaps not as a major, but just for pleasure?
+Has your student studied music, dance, art, or some other art form throughout their school career?
+Are they considering continuing to study in college — perhaps not as a major, but just for pleasure?
 As they enter college, many students, and their families, are focused on academic subjects, choosing a major, and aiming for a career.
 It is a good thing to be focused, but your student should also keep in mind that college is a time of exploration and expanding horizons.
-While it is important that your student have goals and keep her eye on those goals, it is also important that she balance her life with the things that she enjoys.
+While it is important that your student have goals and keep their eye on those goals, it is also important to balance life with the things that your student enjoys.

 The importance of studying the arts, however, goes well beyond the simple enjoyment and fulfillment that your student may gain.
 There are some very specific benefits that your student will gain from studying the arts.
-If he has already spent years studying some form of the arts, your student has already gained some of these benefits.
-Encourage him to continue, if he is interested, and the benefits can only be greater.
+If they have already spent years studying some form of the arts, your student has already gained some of these benefits.
+Encourage them to continue, if they are interested, and the benefits can only be greater.

 There are certain qualities that successful students have, and certain qualities that less successful students lack.
 Studying any form of the arts may help students reinforce some of the qualities that will help your student succeed.
 Of course, studying the arts is not the only way to gain these qualities, but it can certainly help.
 Consider the following: